asyncapi/training/VIDEO_5_SCRIPT.md

 ## What is open governance

-Open governance is a "model of governance that promotes the principles of transparency, integrity, accountability, and stakeholder participation in support of democracy and inclusive growth.
-Driven by the participation of all the people that make up a project, company, or institution, it promotes engagement and democracy".
+Open governance is a model of governance that promotes the principles of transparency, integrity, accountability, and stakeholder participation in support of democracy and inclusive growth.
+Driven by the participation of all the people that make up a project, company, or institution, it promotes engagement and democracy.

 In the same way, this model facilitates working with like-minded people living thousands of miles away to pursue and achieve a common goal.
 The intention is to break down individualism and hierarchical archetypes while upholding a system that gives autonomy and decision-making power to its members.